10 Reasons to Redesign Your Website

 Website Design Oct 09, 2005

-Ten Reasons to Redesign your Website
+Ten Reasons to Redesign Your Website

 1. Beat the competition

-2. Present your organisation’s current market position
+2. Present your organization’s current market position

-3. Out with the old, in with the new Websites date.
+3. Out with the old, in with the new.
+Websites date.

-4. Self serviceThe beauty of the web is its immediacy.
+4. Self-service.
+The beauty of the web is its immediacy.

 5. Make the site more usable and give the client what they want